usagibryan/star-fighter/README.md

 # Personal Notes

 ## Issues That Need to be Fixed
-* Player ship sprite can still move and shoot lasers upon death
+* Player ship sprite can still move and shoot lasers briefly after death
 * Explosion animation sprites are not transparent?

 ## Ideas for Future Changes and Additions